 Lower customer acquisition costs

-It becomes easier to offer existing customers cross-sells and upsells, representing a virtually cost-free method of earning new business.
+One of the main benefits of subscription model in SaaS is to offer existing customers cross-sells and upsells.
+This represents a virtually cost-free method of earning new business.
 There is always the potential to increase revenue for existing customers without going through the whole sales cycle again.
 These happy customers can also recommend your SaaS product to others, meaning that businesses can benefit from word-of-mouth which is one of the cheapest and most effective forms of marketing.